olsonanl/close_kmers/KmerCalling.md

 in RAST and BV-BRC (and in the web service described above) is available in `/vol/core-seed/kmers/core.2018-0531/Data.2`.
 A newer version built this month (April, 2022) is available in `/vol/core-seed/kmers/core.2022-0406/Data.2`.

-The data directory is specified with the `d` flag.
+The data directory is specified with the `-d` flag.

 ### Processing proteins